jtpeller/math-book/README.md

    1. Each unit folder shall contain the section files.
    2. Unit folder shall be named by their Unit number, then Unit Name.
    3. Names shall be `UpperCamelCase`.
 Example: `0-Prologue` (Note: The number ensures proper ordering.)
-   4. Subsections shall be named using the same section number and section name format.
+   4. Subsections shall be named using the same format.
 Example: `0-Introduction.md`.
    5. Each unit folder shall contain an `img` folder, which will hold all images used in that unit.
    6. Each unit folder shall have a file called `0-Introduction.md` that introduces the Unit.
 2. Each section file shall contain a second-level section named Contents.